imvignesh003/SpringBoot-AML/TO-DO.md

   - Watch SpringBoot tutorials
   - Move to mySQL?
   - Front-end?
-- Add pictures stored in DB (later, this seems more advanced)
-- work_name -> work_title
-- Fix the capitalization issues
-- Move TO-DO list to GitHub Issues
 - Look through CS489 notes for project planning/tips
   - Add these to your TO-DO list
-- SonarQube?
 - Look through SQL notes, see what other changes you can make

 FRONT-END